 Laboratory 2 - Networks

-The aim of this lab is to discuss the material covered in the lectures on the Application Layer Protocols HTTP, SMTP, MIME and VOIP, and those on Application Architectures and Mobile Computing, and to get some hands on experience with some linux networking commands and subversion, which is required for submitting your assignments.
+The aim of this lab is to discuss the material covered in the lectures on the Application Layer Protocols HTTP, SMTP, MIME and VOIP, and those on Application Architectures and Networks, and to get some hands on experience with some linux networking commands and subversion, which is required for submitting your assignments.

 You should be able to answer the following questions, if you have gone through the slides and the relevant reading material:

 - What approaches are taken by browsers to decide whether or not to use a cached page?

 - How is mail transmitted from a sender to a receiver?
 What protocols are used?
 Discuss how an SMTP session works.

 - What is MIME and why is it useful?

 - What are the roles of SIP and RTP in VOIP?